sagemath/trac_to_gh/Issue 5991.md

 This patch implements sage.structure.dynamic_class.dynamic_class, for constructing dynamically new python classes.
 The constructed classes can be pickled, and have unique representation.

+The patch includes a discussion on the relevance of dynamic classes for Sage.

-Depends on #5985 for the pickling and #5120
+Depends on #5985 for pickling and #5120.

 Used by the upcoming category framework #5891, (and sage-words?)

+Issue: is sage.structure.dynamic_class.dynamic_class the natural location for this?

 Issue created by migration from https://trac.sagemath.org/ticket/5991